CARROT PATCH - SHORELINE

 3. We will stick to a routine (which can be very reassuring), increase time spent in our spacious outdoor classroom and help to create normalcy wherever and whenever possible.

 4. We will try to make our “new normal” lighthearted and fun wherever possible.
 Teachers excel at finding ways to turn challenges into games!
-(For example, teachers will make an engaging activity out of learning to “read” facial expressions without seeing the mouth under the mask.)
+(For example, teachers have made an engaging activity out of learning to “read” facial expressions without seeing the mouth under a mask.)

-5. While teachers will not initiate physical contact with children, they will not deny any child a hug, or other appropriate form of physical contact when a child indicates the need for comfort or reassurance.
+5. Teachers will not deny any child a hug, or other appropriate form of physical contact when a child indicates the need for comfort or reassurance.
 This form of caring is critical to the wellbeing of young children (indeed for all of us).
 For more info on this issue, you can read this article: https://theconversation.com/miss-hugs-touch-forms-bonds-andboosts-immune-systems-heres-how-to-cope-without-it-during-coronavirus-137612

-6. Children will NOT be required to wear masks.
-If you prefer your child over the age of two to wear a mask, we will try if feasible.
-We will not make any child wear a mask if they are uncomfortable doing so, or if their behavior while wearing it poses more of a hazard than it is meant to protect against (for example, constant face-touching because of the mask).
+6. Children will NOT be forced to wear masks.
+We will encourage and support your preschooler with mask-wearing if you prefer, but will not make any child wear a mask if they are uncomfortable doing so, or if their behavior while wearing it poses more of a hazard than it is meant to protect against (for example, constant face-touching because of the mask).
+Children under 3 do not wear masks.
 In a continued effort to keep our home/school connection open and consistent, we welcome your thoughts and ideas about how to help our children feel comfortable and secure in their "home away from home".

 Following is a link and also a helpful Q & A for talking to kids about CoVid-19: https://childmind.org/article/talking-to-kids-about-the-coronavirus/